John Whitgift Academy Admissions Policy for the Academic Year 2022-2023

 2 Living in the catchment area.

-4 The last factor is geographical.
+5 The last factor is geographical.
 We will give priority to those living nearest to the school (if there is more than one route, the distance measured is the shortest available safe route for pedestrians), from the front door of the child’s home address (including flats) to the main entrance of the school, using the local authority’s computerised measuring system.
-The admissions transfer letter will give you more information or you can contact the Schools Admissions Team for more advice.
+If you would like more information or have any specific queries in relation to this you can contact the Schools Admissions Team.

 These children will have undergone a statutory assessment of their special educational needs.
-Where a school is named in part 4 of the statement, the school must admit the child.
+Where the school is recorded in the plan, the school must admit the child.

-The definition of a ‘looked after child’ is a person under the age of 18 who is provided with accommodation by a local authority, acting in its social services capacity, for a continuous period of more than 24 hours, by agreement with the parents or in accordance with section 22 of the Childrens Act 1989.
-Previously Looked After refers to those children who immediately after being looked after became subject to an adoption order, (under section 46 of the Adoption and Children Act 2002), residence order (under Section 8 of the Children Act 1989), or specialist guardianship order (under Section 14A of the Children Act 1989).
+The definition of a ‘looked after child’ is a person under the age of 18 who is provided with accommodation by a local authority, acting in its social services capacity, for a continuous period of more than 24 hours, by agreement with the parents or in accordance with section 22 of the Children’s Act 1989.
+Previously looked after refers to those children who immediately after being looked after became subject to an adoption order, child arrangements order (under the provisions of the Children and Families Act 2014), or specialist guardianship order (under Section 14A of the Children Act 1989).
 Children looked after under an agreed series of short term placements (respite care) are excluded.

 If we cannot meet your school preference you can appeal against the decision to an independent appeals panel.

-If your child is refused admission to a school, your child’s name will be placed on the waiting list for that school.
-The waiting list for each school is based on the published admission criteria and all children are kept on that list in order of the criteria for at least the first term of the academic year.
+If your child is refused admission, your child’s name will be placed on the waiting list.
+The waiting list is based on the published admission criteria and all children are kept on that list in order of the criteria for at least the first term of the academic year.

 Fair Access Protocol